micropython/micropython/docs/library/esp32.rst

     Sets the partition as the boot partition.

+    .. note:: Do not enter :func:`deepsleep<machine.deepsleep>` after changing the OTA boot partition, without first performing a hard :func:`reset<machine.reset>` or power cycle.
+This ensures the bootloader will validate the new image before booting.

 .. method:: Partition.get_next_update()

     Gets the next update partition after this one, and returns a new Partition object.